 Tankless water heaters are becoming more popular in Snohomish County as people learn of this technology and how it can save them money.
 Learn how to service a tankless hot water heater to extend the life of your unit.
 Flush your unit once a year can stop corrosion and leaks from claiming your tankless hot water heater prematurely.
+Or you can call Danika for plumbing services in Snohomish and beyond!

 One of the most important parts of servicing these water heaters is descaling.
 Depending on the hardness of the water that flows through it, lime scale builds up on the parts of the water heater that come in contact with the water.
 It eventually builds up enough to flake off inside, potentially reducing the water flow or even blocking it.
 It also interferes with the heating efficiency of the heater, meaning it costs more to heat the water.